 Here’s everything you need to know about how and why to file a tax extension.

-How do I file a crypto tax extension?
+How do I file a cryptocurrency tax extension?

 The great news is you don’t need to prepare some convoluted story to qualify for one.
 Virtually anyone can get a tax extension granted automatically, just by submitting your paperwork on or before Monday, April 15th.
 And, it’s free!